ane/tila/README.md

 ![travis build status](https://api.travis-ci.org/ane/tila.svg)

-##### A system monitoring program to be used with X status bar programs like i3bar, dzen2 and xmobar.
+##### An extensible system monitoring program for X status bar displays like i3bar, dzen2 and xmobar.

-**tila** is performant an extensible. **tila** is configured using a high-level programming language called **Scheme**, instead of relying on a custom configuration language.
-This lets you wield the power of a full programming language when creating your displays.
+**tila** is offers fast performance and extensibility, and is configured using **Scheme**, a high-level programming language, providing powerful extension features, while at the same time offering a simple configuration syntax.

-tila currently supports only **i3** and is very, very early stage.
+**NOTE:** tila currently supports *only i3* and is very, very early stage.

 A simple configuration looks like this: